-At your closing, you will need sufficient cash to cover the closing costs and minimum down payment associated with the purchase of the lot on which you home will be built.
-If you already own the lot, BB&T will consider equity in that property as a source for meeting down payment requirements.
+At your closing, you will need sufficient cash to cover the closing costs and down payment on your loan.
+If you already own the lot, BB&T may consider equity in that property as a source for meeting down payment requirements.
 If your home site needs a well and/or septic tank, BB&T requires proof of site tests prior to closing.

 Prior to the first draw on your loan, you must provide BB&T Home Mortgage a copy of a standard 12-month prepaid homeowners insurance policy, which must include "builder's risk coverage."
 This coverage protects you from financial responsibility for any damage, theft or liability that may occur while your home is under construction.

-Down payment funds that remain after closing will be paid to your builder at the start of construction.
-When these funds are exhausted, you can begin drawing funds from your loan to pay construction costs.
+When your down payment is exhausted, you can begin drawing funds from your loan to pay construction costs.
 You will not start making interest payments until you begin using these loan funds.
 Your payments during the construction phase are interest-only and are calculated based upon the outstanding loan balance.

 It's not uncommon for a homeowner to make modifications or upgrades to the original plans when building a new home.
 If this occurs during the construction of your new home, you must pay any cost increases that result from such changes.
 Remember, original loan amount can be reduced prior to modification to your permanent loan but may not be increased.